mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ## [Reusable Types for DC Power Flow](@id ReusableTypesDCPowerFlowModel)
 The `PowerSystem` composite type with its `dcModel` field can be utilized without restrictions and can be modified automatically using functions such as [`shuntBus!`](@ref shuntBus!), [`statusBranch!`](@ref statusBranch!), [`parameterBranch!`](@ref parameterBranch!), [`statusGenerator!`](@ref statusGenerator!), and [`outputGenerator!`](@ref outputGenerator!).
 This facilitates sharing the `PowerSystem` type across various DC power flow analyses.

-Furthermore, the `Analysis` composite type can be reused within the same method used to solve the DC power flow problem.
+Furthermore, the `Model` composite type can be reused within the same method used to solve the DC power flow problem.

 ---